arcanis/clipanion/README.md

 # invalid
 ```

+### Option Decorators

+Option decorators have 2 unique common traits:
+1) The option names always start with `-`.
+2) The order of options doesn't matter.

+**Note:** Options can be passed before, between, and after positionals, including even before the path itself (`yarn --interactive add lodash`).

+The `optionNames` parameters all indicate that you should put there a comma-separated list of option names (along with their leading `-`).
+For example, `-v,--verbose` is a valid parameter.

 #### `@Command.String(optionNames: string, {tolerateBoolean?: boolean})`

 Specifies that the command accepts an option that takes an argument.
 Arguments can be specified on the command line using either `--foo=ARG` or `--foo ARG`.